jpeters5392/DynamicDataAtomicity/README.md

 }
 ```

-If your application needs to perform a single action that involves updates to both Data1 and Data3 then any observable subscriptions that watch for updates will fire for each discrete update, not when the cross-property update is complete.
+If your application needs to perform a single action that involves updates to both Data1 and Data3 then any observable subscriptions that watch for updates will fire for each discrete update and not when the cross-property update is complete.

 ## Setting up your state
 This library introduces a `CompositeAtomic<T>` abstract class as well as an `ICompositeAtomic<T>` interface if you would rather not have your state extend from a base class.
-This adds a new observable to your state that tracks when a discrete action completes, as well as a connectable observable that emits the combined state updates that happen in between each action completion.
+This adds a new observable to your state that tracks when a discrete action completes, as well as a connectable observable that emits the combined state updates that happen as part of each atomic action.

 The basic gist is that you will need to create a second state object that represents the aggregated updates for an individual action.
-Each property from your normal state object should have a collection property in this "AtomicStream" version of the state with `IObservableCache<T, K>` updates mapping to `ICountableChangeSet<T, K>` and `IObservable<T>` updates mapping to `ICountableList<T>`.
-(We need the countable variants to unify checking the count of updates across changesets and collections)
+Each property from your normal state object should have a collection property in this "AtomicStream" version of the state with `IObservableCache<T, K>` updates mapping to `IChangeSet<T, K>` and `IObservable<T>` updates mapping to `IChangeSet<T>`.
+You will notice that the individual observable is mapping to a changeset since we are treating scalar values as if they were a list of length 1 so we can use the common `IChangeSet` interface.
 The example below shows what this will look like.

 ```